onzfonz/comp227/src/content/7/en/part7c.md

 <div class="content">

-In part 2, we examined two different ways of adding styles to our application: the old-school [single CSS](/part2/adding_styles_to_react_app) file and [inline styles](/part2/adding_styles_to_react_app#inline_styles).
+Back in [part 2](/part2/), we examined two different ways of adding styles to our application: the old-school [single CSS](/part2/adding_styles_to_react_app) file and [inline styles](/part2/adding_styles_to_react_app#inline_styles).
 In this part, we will take a look at a few other ways.